Federal Reserve

 Note

-The current policy rate target range is 3.50%-3.75%.
+The policy rate target range has been 3.50%-3.75% since December 2025.
 The median of Fed policymaker projections in June was for just shy of a quarter-of-a-percentage point hike by the end of 2026.
 Warsh did not submit a rate-path projection.
-Nine policymakers felt one or more quarter-point rate hikes would be needed by year end; eight expected no change to the policy rate through the end of 2026; and one indicated a quarter-point rate cut would be appropriate.
+Half of his colleagues felt one or more quarter-point rate hikes would be needed by year end; eight expected no change to the policy rate through the end of 2026; and one indicated a quarter-point rate cut would be appropriate.

 Sources and voting rotation